apecloud/kubeblocks/docs/user_docs/lifecycle_management/vertical_scaling/three_nodes.md

   - [KubeBlocks OpsRequest](../configure_ops_request.md)
   - [Vertical scaling overview](Overview.md)

-## Apply vertical scaling on a three-node cluster

-This guide shows how to deploy a three-node `WeSQL` cluster and then vertically scale it.

-### Deploy a three-node cluster
+### Create a three-node cluster

 _Steps_:
-1. Deploy a three-node cluster.
-Below is the YAML file of the cluster:
+1. Prepare a YAML file for a single-node cluster.
+Below is the YAML file of the three-node cluster.
+You can find this demo file in `kubeblocks/example/dbaas`.

 ```
 apiVersion: dbaas.kubeblocks.io/v1alpha1